filamentgroup/Southstreet/README.md

 For demonstration purposes, the `_tmpl` folder of this repository contains a working example of these tools working together.

 Please note that while these tools do represent key components of our overall approach, their applicability to a particular project always varies, and these particular projects are not always the best tool for the job at hand.
 Depending on whether a particular tool makes sense for the problem we're solving, we will often use alternative tools that provide similar functionality instead.
-For example, we commonly use jQuery instead of Wrap (below), as Wrap provides a small subset of jQuery's featureset, and is not always appropriate for the needs of our projects.
+For example, we commonly use jQuery instead of Shoestring (below), as Shoestring provides a small subset of jQuery's featureset, and is not always appropriate for the needs of our projects.
 In essence, the projects in SouthStreet are developed with a goal of ease of use and compatibility, but they should always be evaluated against other potential solutions.

 Let's break down the role that each one plays.